 The TMP focuses primarily on future transportation capital projects and not on-going programs or maintenance.
-However, these transportation programs and maintenance efforts are vital to the ongoing upkeep of the City's transportation system to keep Sammamish residents moving.
-These programs and efforts are housed in each annual Transportation Improvement Plan (TIP) and include the vital programs listed in Table 30 (excerpted from the 2025 - 2030 TIP).
+However, these transportation programs and maintenance efforts are vital to the ongoing upkeep of the City's transportation system to keep the Sammamish community moving.
+These programs and efforts are housed in each annual Transportation Improvement Plan (TIP) and include the vital programs listed in Table 29 (excerpted from the 2025 - 2030 TIP).